J a m e s Ger lach

 What'll matter most is taste and judgment.
 Winning ideas will proudly carry the fingerprints of their creators, cutting through with something human and real (human).

-Burn the Figma templates and summon expressions DEEPLY rooted in how products help and who they're from.
+Burn the Figma templates and summon expressions deeply rooted in how products help and who they're from.
 Declarations, not decorations.

 Kill “design system” design.
 Do it.